slkh/broken_plurals/lit_review.md

 ---
 **Takeaway**: The main argument is that the broken plural is in fact regular.
 As the stem undergoes a regular transformation that can be predicted within OT.
 This is opposed to the root-stem approach that was proposed by Hammond 1988.
 While this project is not carried within OT, those findings are useful nonetheless.
 The prosodic template can be used as an additional feature contingent upon extracting it correctly (mainly glide vs long vowel).
 Additionally, I want to know how much of this is attested in ATB123, this is important because I've seen plural forms that are rarely used and other forms are preferred (e.g. the "correct" or predicted plural for jaziira is jazaa2ir, but it is almost never produce, instead the form juzur is the one used.
 There are is more to this discussion ... )
+Mc&Pr focused on tri consonantal nominals as they argue bi and quad take a limited number of plurals.

 ---